dragma/styled-bootstrap-grid/README.md

   </Whatever>;
 ```

-Basicaly, `BaseCSS` takes a string prop, and append the default bootstrap layout base CSS with this string.
+Basically, `BaseCSS` takes a string prop, and append the default bootstrap layout base CSS with this string.

-the defaut bootstrap layout CSS is :
+the default bootstrap layout CSS is :

 ```css
 @-ms-viewport {